-Your position

-What is your position at/with IFAD?
+Your position What is your position at/with IFAD?
 Choose your most recent position with IFAD.
-Only one response se i s allowed.

-Executive Board member or alternate (current or past) ( )

-IFAD staff member ( )

-Personal information (Question only asked to the IIFAD staff members) ----------------------------- --

-What is your position?

-Director Country programme manager / Country Director Other ( ) ( ) ( ) ( )

-In which region do you work?

-APR ESA LAC NEN WCA Work in more than one region Other ( ) ( ) ( ) ( ) ( ) ( )

-Where do you work?

-RomeCountry-based ( ) ( )

-Annual progress report on implementation of the performance-based allocation system

-Do the annual progress reports provide adequate information on accessibility and flexibility of the PBAS process?

-Yes (

-No (

-No opinion (

-If you feel that the information provided in the annual progress reports needs improvement, please explain.

-Should the progress reports include more information on the reallocation exercises done at the end of the three-year replenishment cycle?

-Yes ( )

-No ( )

-No opinion ( )
+Only one response i is allowed.
+Executive Board member or alternate (current or past) () IFAD staff member () Personal information (Question only asked to the IIFAD sta ff members) What is your position?
+DirectorCountry programme manager / Country DirectorOther () () () In which region do you work?
+APR ESA LAC NEN WCA Work in more than one region Other () () () () Where do you work? • RomeCountry-based () Annual progress report on implementation of the pe Do the annual progress reports provide adequate in flexibility of the PBAS process?
+Yes () No () No opinion () formation on accessibility and If you feel that the information provided in the annual proexplain. ogress reports needs improvement, please Should the progress reports include more information at the end of the three-year replenishment cycle? on on the reallocation exercises done Yes () No () No opinion ()